Date Joined: July 16, 2018

 In the winter, I like to snowshoe and I spend more time working on my Banknote collection (see below).
 In the summer I seek shade, hike, work in my yard, and (did I mention this?) seek shade.
 I do not like hot weather and, for me, hot is anything over 68F.
 I’m a ginger (well, most of my hair is white now, but I still have the light complexion) so I have to be careful with how much sun I get.

 I like to read but am not a fast reader.
 I usually like young-adult horror, Sci-fi, and dystopia.
 YA books are usually not real long and fairly easy reads.
 That said, my two favorite authors are Stephen King and Douglas Adams.
-I have read everything they have written (aside from some of King’s screen plays and Adam’s radio programs), much of it more than once.
+I have read everything they have written (aside from some of King’s screen plays and Adam’s Dr. Who radio program scripts), much of it more than once.
 I have read Adam’s 'The Hitchhiker’s Guide to the Galaxy' [5-book trilogy] more than a dozen times in the past 30+ years and King’s 'The Dark Tower' series five times.

 HOBBIES & INTERESTS: I am an Amateur Radio Operator who enjoys contests.
 I also enjoy: Postcrossing, WheresGeorge, and Letterboxing.
 I like to fly in small plains but don't do it much as it can be quite expensive.
 Mostly, I enjoy working in my yard and garden.
 I keep flowering plants that attract butterflies and Hummingbirds and grow milkweed for the Monarch Butterflies.